sderosiaux/golb/pages/2017-01-30-what-can-we-do-with-jmx/index.md

 http://camel.apache.org/camel-jmx.html

-# JMXTrans: Send JMX metrics to anywhere
+# JMXTrans: Send JMX metrics anywhere

 JMXTrans is mostly a scheduler (based on [quartz](https://github.com/quartz-scheduler/quartz)) that pulls data from any JMX source and send them to one or multiple sinks (to store them and draw dashboards).